 On the new browser tab to generate the policy, under Select Type of Policy, select

-S3 bucket policy from the list of policies in the drop-down menu leaving the Effect directly below it as “Allow” .
-Under the principal column, type asterisk (*) which means it will allow access from anybody.
+S3 bucket policy from the list of policies in the drop-down menu leaving the Effect directly below it as “Allow”.
+Under the principal column, type asterisk (*) which means it will grant public access.

 Next, move to the Actions column and select the